-The Slovak Committee for international humanitarian law performs as a consultative interministerial body of theminister of Foreign and European Affairs of the Slovak Republic.
-Activities of the committee are focused on promotion of the international humanitarian law and law of armed conflicts' ideas and principles.
-The members of the committee give lectures for universities and high schools students and assist in supporting activists of nongovernmental humanitarian organizations.
+The Slovak Committee for International Humanitarian Law was set up as a consultative interministerial body of the Minister of Foreign and European Affairs of the Slovak Republic.
+Activities of the committee are inter alia focused on promotion of the international humanitarian law and law of armed conflicts' ideas and principles.
+The members of the committee give lectures for universities and high schools students and assist in supporting activists of non-governmental humanitarian organizations.